olegggatttor/auto-compressor/README.md

 For encoder part pretrained ResNet18 was used.
 Decoder is mirrored representation of encoder with upsampling layers.

-Latent vector obtained after encoding part is quantized (hard mode with B = 2 and sof mode with B = 10) and then encoded using nonbinary adaptive arithmetic encoding.
+Latent vector obtained after encoding part is quantized (hard mode with B = 2 and sof mode with B = 10) and then encoded using adaptive arithmetic encoding.
+Arithmetic encoder takes quantized vector with values in range [0; 2^B] as the input and outputs binary sequence.
+Encoding is performed using [arithmetic-compressor](https://github.com/kodejuice/arithmetic-compressor) python package. **SimpleAdaptiveModel** was used for probabilities update.
+This model gradually forgets old statistics with exponential moving average.
 Embedding size is *1 x 32768* which is only *0.125* of the initial amount of pixels *(512 x 512)*.
+Smaller embeddings led to worse results (visually).
+Bigger ones might strongly increase final encoding size.
 Qunatization during inference is performed with this formula:

 ![equation](https://latex.codecogs.com/svg.image?b_i%20=%20%5Clfloor%20f_i%5Ctimes%202%5EB%20&plus;%200.5%20%5Crfloor)